-Whether the machine has moved into the area specified with the position switches can be judged at high speed by setting parameters.
+Whether the machine has moved into the area specified with the position switches can be judged at high speed by setting the parameter "#7500 Pcheck" (High-speed switching of position switch).

-To judge the entry of the machine to the area, set parameters to select which type of position to be used for each position switch from the following: commanded machine position or feed back position from encoder.
+To judge the entry of the machine to the area, set the parameter "check" in the above table to select which type of position to be used for each position switch from the following: commanded machine position or feed back position from encoder.
 For description of the parameter, refer to "Alarm/Parameter Manual".